Skip over navigation

 Keep in mind that aside from PBCs, your eCommerce architecture will still require infrastructure-related elements.
 These include the front-end frameworks – the pre-written app structure consisting of files and directories, as well as the front-end deployment and hosting platform itself.

-Here are examples of PBCs that you could include in your composable commerce platform:
+Here are some examples of PBCs that you could include in your composable commerce platform:

 B2B buyer support